-TUCKED AWAY IN THE DENSELY forested mountains of Alta Verapaz, Guatemala, lies an idyllic limestone paradise, often called one of the most beautiful of the world’s hidden natural gems.
+TUCKED AWAY IN THE DENSELY forested mountains of Alta Verapaz, Guatemala, lies the pristine paradise of Semuc Champey, a series of turquoise and emerald-green pools, often described as the most beautiful place in Guatemala.